 Current environmental issues affecting Puerto Ricans include soil erosion, occasional droughts causing water shortages, and industrial pollution.

-Google maps Puerto Rico
+Google Maps Puerto Rico

 The capital and other divisions